Municipal Employee Headed To Tree Lighting Hospitalized After Serious Pal Park Crash

-A Palisades Park employee headed to the borough Christmas tree lighting narrowly avoided a much worse fate when a driver ran a red light and knocked his SUV into a telephone pole, splitting it in two.
+A Palisades Park employee headed to the borough Christmas tree lighting narrowly avoided a much worse fate when a driver ran a stop sign and knocked his SUV into a telephone pole, splitting it in two.

 The employee was towing a light tower to the event at Borough Hall when the female motorist ran the stop sign and rammed the truck on Central Boulevard around 3 p.m., witnesses said.